GavinMendelGleason/blog/entries/semantic_future.md

 ex:b exs:name "b"^^xsd:string .
 ```

 That's certainly a bit better.
-However, redunancy is not our friend
+However, redundancy is not our friend
 here.
 It's easier again to read using the Turtle format, which allows
 us to refer to prior lines of information as a short hand.
 This is good
 for human readability, but also for computers, which have to read less